Patricia Cornwell: Anchin, Block & Anchin

 In 2004, Cornwell assigned management of her financial matters to New York-based Anchin, Block & Anchin, managed by principal Evan Snapper.
 Agreeing to pay the firm a base rate of $40,000/month, her lawyer later claimed that Cornwell had hired Snapper to insulate herself from her money due to her ongoing mental health issues, and that Snapper knew this and took advantage of her over her four-and-a-half-year relationship with the company.

 Cornwell fired the firm after discovering in July 2009 that the net worth of her and her company, Cornwell Entertainment Inc., despite having above $10 million in earnings per year during the previous four years, was a little under $13 million, the equivalent of only one year's net income.
-After Cornwell filed the lawsuit, Snapper pleaded guilty to violating campaign finance regulations.
-The court case opened in January 2013, with Cornwell suing the firm for a combined sum of $100M.
+After Cornwell filed the lawsuit, Snapper pleaded guilty to violating campaign finance regulations, having used some of the money to buy tickets for an Elton John concert benefitting Hillary Clinton.
+The court case opened in January 2013, with Cornwell suing the firm for a combined sum of $100 million.
 On February 19, a Boston jury awarded Cornwell US$50.9 million (£33.4 million).

 Personal life

 Relationships

-On June 14, 1980, shortly after graduating from Davidson College in North Carolina, she married one of her English professors, Charles L. Cornwell, who was 17 years her senior.
-Professor Cornwell later left his tenured professorship to become a preacher.
+On June 14, 1980, she married Charles L. Cornwell, who was 17 years her senior and one of her professors.
+The marriage occurred shortly before her graduation.
+Charles Cornwell later became a Christian preacher.
 In 1989, the couple separated, with Patricia retaining her married name after the divorce.

+Cornwell had a relationship with FBI agent Marguerite "Margo" Bennett, which earned headlines in 1989 after Bennett's husband attempted to kidnap his estranged wife.

 In 2006, Cornwell married Staci Gruber, an associate professor of psychiatry at Harvard University.
 However, she did not disclose news of her marriage until 2007.
 Cornwell later stated that turning 50 had made her see the importance of speaking out for equal rights and spoke of how Billie Jean King had helped her come to terms with talking about her sexuality publicly.
 She lives with Gruber in Massachusetts.

 Since childhood, Cornwell has been friends with the family of evangelist Billy Graham and his wife Ruth Bell, often serving as the family's unofficial spokesperson to the media.
 She also wrote an authorized biography of Ruth Bell Graham.
-Cornwell was previously a personal friend of former President George H. W. Bush, whom she referred to as "Big George", spending a number of weeks at the family's summer retreat in Kennebunkport, Maine.
+Cornwell was previously a personal friend of President George H. W. Bush.
+She referred to him as "Big George" and vacationed at the family's summer retreat in Kennebunkport, Maine, but later distanced herself from the Bush family.

 Health problems

 Cornwell has in the past suffered from anorexia nervosa and depression, which began in her late teens.
-She spoke openly about her struggle with bipolar disorder, but in 2015 said that she was misdiagnosed.
+She spoke openly in 2008-09 about her struggle with bipolar disorder, but in 2015 said that she was misdiagnosed.